yazz/VisualJS/README.md

 # FAQ - High Level Questions

 ### What is Visual Javascript?
 Visual Javascript is a tool to build internal web applications.
 Applications are built using pre-built graphical and server side components, with glue code written in Javascript.
-It can run on PC, Mac (via the Mac App store), and Kubernetes and Docker containers.
-Ideally it is used only for small throwaway or demo apps, but can be expanded to larger apps over time as it also contains an embedded SQLite database.
+Visual Javascript can run on Windows, OsX (via the Mac App store), and Kubernetes and Docker containers.
+Ideally Visual Javascript is used for small throwaway or demo apps, but can also be used for more complex apps since it also contains an embedded SQLite database.

 ### What is Visual Javascript's killer feature?
-Visual Javascript's killer feature is the ability to create simple database backed webapps extremely fast, on almost any platform, with no licensing or troublesome installation procedures.
-The created database application can then be distributed as a single HTML file WITHOUT even needing the original Visual Javascript runtime.
+Visual Javascript's killer feature is the ability to create simple webapps extremely fast, on almost any platform, with no licensing or troublesome installation procedures.
+The application can then be distributed as a single HTML file WITHOUT even needing the original Visual Javascript runtime.

 ###  Who should use Visual Javascript today?
-An ideal user for Visual Javascript is someone who wants to build small web apps for internal use (such as demos), or someone who wants to do small data processing tasks for themselves.
-So far there have been many independent people who have used Visual Javascript for small data processing tasks.
-Also, many large enterprises have used Visual Javascript for building demos.
+An ideal user for Visual Javascript is someone who wants to build small web apps for internal use (such as demos), or someone who wants to do small data processing tasks.
+So far there have been independant people and large enterprises have used Visual Javascript for building demos and for small data processing tasks.

 ### What does Visual Javascript mean by Self Service?
 When we say Self Service we mean that Visual Javascript can be used by people who are not professional programmers.
-This is possible because Visual Javascript has a drag and drop user interface which makes it easy for "non technies" to design and build applications.
-Also, most of the components included in Visual Javascript have built in design time graphical editors which make it easy to configure them.
+This is possible because Visual Javascript has a drag and drop user interface which makes it easy for "non techies" to design and build applications.
+Also, many components included in Visual Javascript have a custom design time graphical editor which make it easy to configure them.

 ### How much will Visual Javascript cost?
 Visual Javascript is free to download and use.
-It uses the MIT license so you are free to copy and distribute Visual Javascript applications that you build with your own systems.
+It uses the MIT license so you are free to copy and distribute Visual Javascript applications that you build.
 Yazz, the company behind Visual Javascript may release a paid hosted version at some point which will most likely be a web based service (like hosted Wordpress).

 ### Is Visual Javascript Production ready?
 Yes, Visual Javascript is production ready and has been used in many enterprise environments.